MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browserfeatures.md

 ---
 # Feature differences between Microsoft Edge and WebView2

-WebView2 is based on the new Microsoft Edge browser.
-You \(a WebView2 developer\) have the opportunity to extend features from the Microsoft Edge browser to WebView2-based apps.
-WebView2 includes various use cases and isn't limited to only being a browser.
-Some of the Microsoft Edge use cases for browser features should work within the context of WebView2.
+WebView2 is based off of the Microsoft Edge browser.
+You \(a WebView2 developer\) have the opportunity to extend features from the browser to WebView2-based apps.
+However, WebView2 is not limited to only being a browser.
+There are many scenarioin which the browser's features are unneccesary or intrusive.

 The purpose of this article is to provide the following information.